0x484558/glfw-mc/README.md

  - Added `GLFW_MANAGE_PREEDIT_CANDIDATE` init hint for displaying preedit candidates on the application side (supported only on Windows currently) (#2130)
+ - [X11] Bugfix: Prevent BadWindow when creating small windows with a content scale less than 1 (#2754)

 ## Contact